josh-perry/love-cookbook/content/guides/love/filesystem.md

 ```

 This can be useful for executing mod code, player-written code, or for loading data from your game directly.

+> [!WARNING]
+> You should be careful not to directly execute external code without some form of sandboxing or restrictions
+> The code you run with love.filesystem.load() has the same access and functional capability as your own
+> This could be abused by players in the context of modding code or multiplayer functionality

 While you can't write to the source directory where your game code is, {% api "love.filesystem.read" %} is allowed to read from it!
 Using this you can create files that are part of your game's source code, and read them in when the game runs.